 The national park has over 50 miles of trails and the state park another 16+ miles.
 You can find trail information and maps in this guide on pages 16-23.
-You can also download the free REI app called the Hiking Project at www. hikingproject.com to learn about lots of trails in both parks.
-This app allows visitors to add content and photos about their favorite hikes.
+You can also download the NPS app at NPS.gov/subjects/digital/nps-apps. htm or visit our hiking page at NPS.gov/indu/ planyourvisit/hiking.htm.